skelpo/skelpo-translation-for-acf/README.md

 ## Contributing

 We welcome contributions from the community.
-If you'd like to contribute to ACF Translate, please follow these guidelines:
+If you'd like to contribute to Skelpo Translation for ACF, please follow these guidelines:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.